 - UK unit trusts or Open-Ended Investment Companies, both interest and dividends.

 - Income paid to the estate of a deceased person

-- Jurors' financial loss allowance, when the juror is self-employed
+- Jurors' financial loss allowance (payments for loss of profits when on jury service), when the juror is self-employed

 - Payments to volunteers that do more than reimburse out of pocket expenses, for example if you are a volunteer driver and are paid more than HMRC's approved mileage rates – our tax guide for students website explains more

 - Pre owned assets – a tax charge which can arise on something you have given away but still retain some interest in, or benefit from.

 What income is tax free?